Top Food Accountability App Choices & The Missing Link (Human Accountability)

 Focus on the Good, not the Bad

 When we try to make a goal about cutting down on something, it suddenly becomes all we can think about!
-So, instead of cutting down all your favorite food and going cold turkey, focus on increasing one food group (the healthy one!) in the place of the other, and Β let the balance come in more naturally.
-For example, focusing on upping your protein and fat intake instead of lowering sweets is likely to work better than just saying, "No more dessert"!
+So, instead of cutting down all your favorite food and going cold turkey, focus on increasing one food group (the healthy one!) in the place of the other, and let the balance come in more naturally.
+For example, focusing on upping your protein and fat intake instead of lowering sweets is likely to work better than just saying, “No more dessert”!
+Increasing your fiber intake is another effective way to improve your diet and support gut health.

 Integrate it With Exercise

 A healthy diet is a good goal in itself, but if you have an ideal outcome in mind -- better stamina, lower weight -- adding a workout or two to your routine will help.
+Tracking your physical activity with fitness trackers can provide a more complete picture of your health, especially when integrated with your food accountability app.
 It will also give you a more well-rounded visual of your health so you can focus on improving it holistically.

 Be Realistic -- and Kind to Yourself!

-People struggle with food for many reasons, so don't set a goal you cannot realistically meet at the moment.
-Aiming for and gaining small victories will eventually get you to where you want.
+People struggle with food for many reasons, so don’t set a goal you cannot realistically meet at the moment.
+Setting achievable goals can support long-term metabolic health.
+Aiming for and gaining small victories will eventually get you to where you want to go.
 Take it one step at a time.

 Also, if you have an off day or miss a part of your goal, don’t beat yourself up!
 Failures are events to learn from, so focus on the lesson rather than punishing yourself.